trinker/textclean/README.md

-encoding may lack interpretability (e.g., ¢ may be converted to `\xA2` which is not easily understood or likely to be matched in a hash look up). `replace_non_ascii` attempts to replace common non-ASCII characters with a text representation (e.g., ¢ becomes "cent") Non recognized non-ASCII characters are simply removed (unless `remove.nonconverted = FALSE`).
+encoding may lack interpretability (e.g., ¢ may be converted to `\xA2` which is not easily understood or likely to be matched in a hash look up). `replace_non_ascii` attempts to replace common non-ASCII characters with a text representation (e.g., ¢ becomes “cent”) Non recognized non-ASCII characters are simply removed (unless `remove.nonconverted = FALSE`).